datacenter/ACI-Pre-Upgrade-Validation-Script/docs/docs/validations.md

 Due to the defect CSCwf05073, ACI unexpectedly assigning a COS3 value to traffic egressing front ports.

 In certain cases, such as when frames goes through FCoE supported devices, these get classified into the no drop FCoE class.
-In FCoE devices, this can cause drop off packets when the packet length is higher than the allowed 2184 bytes.
+In FCoE devices, this can cause drop of packets when the packet length is higher than the allowed 2184 bytes.

 For example, on the UCS Fabric Interconnect COS3 value is hardcoded for fiber channel (FC) or fiber channel over ethernet (FCoE) traffic.
 FC/FCoE traffic is highly sensitive and is treated as non-droppable, and cannot exceed MTU of 2184 bytes long.